 Stuck / a weird answer whichever I wasn’t using — re-ask elsewhere

-This split is subjective and not based on much.
+This split is subjective.
 You might find the exact opposite works for you, which is completely fine.
-The point isn’t “which one is best” (I think that question is mostly a dead end).
-It’s that when you’ve got a couple of tools, you usually know which one to reach for, and switching when you’re stuck often just works.
+I think “which one is best” is mostly a dead-end question.
+The point is that when you’ve got a couple of tools, you usually know which one to reach for, and switching when you’re stuck often just works.
 A different model phrases things differently, and sometimes that’s all it takes.

 This is probably the habit that changes the output the most.
 When I started, I used it like Google: three keywords, hit enter, then felt let down by the bland answer.

-It took me a while to get that the problem was me, not the model.
-It can’t see what’s in my head.
+The problem there is usually me: the model can’t see what’s in my head.
 If I just type “write me an intro,” it has nothing to work with, so of course it hands back something generic and four-square.

 Now I spend an extra fifteen seconds setting it up: who’s this for, what tone, roughly how long, anything it should avoid.
 The difference is genuinely noticeable.
-It’s not a trick — you just have to let the other side know what you’re actually after before it can land it.
+You just have to let the other side know what you’re actually after before it can land it.

 Comparison: a vague prompt yields a thin generic answer; a context-rich prompt yields a fuller, on-target answer